How Much Should I Give For A Bar Mitzvah Gift?

 No matter what your faith, gift giving is always one of the toughest challenges we have in making day to day smart money moves.
 It's often a struggle that you'll continue to discuss when the envelope is closed and you are on the way to the bar mitzvah.
 Once you get there the damage is done one way or another, so make sure to at least get into a little Hava Nagila action and carry a leg of the chair during the joyous festivities.
 And please no gold coins . . . unless they are real!

-Visit www.oXYGenFinancial.net to request a consultation on how to make smart money moves for your future.
+Contact us today to see how we can help you make smart money moves for your future.